torvalds/linux/Documentation/sound/hd-audio/notes.rst

 sysfs entries, and the lines after ``[hint]`` are parsed as ``hints`` sysfs entries, respectively.

-Another example to override the codec vendor id from 0x12345678 to 0xdeadbeef is like below:
+Aanalther example to override the codec vendor id from 0x12345678 to 0xdeadbeef is like below:
 ::